gtod/postgres-json/doc/api.md

 model &optional (parameters (make-model-parameters model))
 ```

-Create the PostgreSQL tables and indexes for PostgreSQL JSON
+Create the PostgreSQL tables and indexes for Postgre JSON
 persistence model **MODEL**, a symbol.
 Uses the various values in the
-**PARAMETERS** has table to customize the model.
+**PARAMETERS** CLOS object to customize the model.
 Should only be called
 once per model.
 Returns **MODEL**.

 #### model-exists-p